Can AI tools really write product documentation?

 Can product managers rely on AI to write quality documents?
 Collato puts AI to the test.

-Using AI to write documentation: What you should know
+Using AI for product documentation: What you should know

 Time is of the essence in product management.
 PMs are constantly seeking innovative ways to increase productivity and save valuable time.
 Nowadays, there are tons of AI-powered products that seek to streamline your workday.
 Enter the era of AI tools for documentation–but is AI a game-changer that promises to revolutionize the way PMs create impactful product documents?
 Or is AI a time-waster with empty results?